Veerendra481/GitPractice/src/Readme.txt

-1.jenkins is a automation tool.
-2.jenkins is used for CI and CD
+1.developer commit a code into source code repository 2.jenkins checkout the code from repository and build it.